111989/Data-Science/README.txt

 # Geospatial
 Geospatial Analysis of NYC trips and self-organizing maps for comparing freedom among world countries to the US counties

+# Statistical Data Analysis
+Hypotheses testing on data from 700+ public and private colleges in US for statistical analysis of graduate earnings.